rico157/between-spaces/README.md

 ## Usage

 * Run the app
+* If an receive an alert grant the app access to your Mac otherwise choose Apple menu  > System Preferences, click Security & Privacy, click Privacy, click Accessibility, then select VSCode and Java tickboxes - [Apple.com](https://support.apple.com/en-gb/guide/mac-help/mh43185/mac)
-* Click on system tray icon to show a QR code OR the needed link
+* Click on the system tray icon to show a QR code OR the link with the IP address followed by the PORT
 * Scan the QR code OR visit the link showed underneath the QR code from your phone
 * Enjoy!

 <!-- CONTRIBUTING -->